 Selling property below Guidance Value?

 If you are thinking of buying or selling a property, you should first understand your tax liability.
+Below we have detailed the specific tax implications for the Seller when transacting at a price lower than the Guidance Value.

-References: Section 52 and Section 52 (2)(10) of the income tax law, amendment in Budget 2013 and Budget 2018
+Governing Sections: Section 52 and Section 52 (2)(10) of the Income Tax Law (Amendments from Budget 2013 and Budget 2018).

 Palm Meadows Guidance Value: Click Here